DmitryKey/bert-solr-search/README.md

 `pip install -r requirements_freeze.txt`

+# Let's install bert-as-service components

+`pip install bert-serving-server`

+`pip install bert-serving-client`

+# Download a pre-trained BERT model
+into the `bert-model/` directory in this project.
+I have chosen [uncased_L-12_H-768_A-12.zip](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip) for this experiment.
+Unzip it.

+# Now let's start the BERT service

+`bash start_bert_server.sh`

+# Run a sample bert client
+    python src/bert_client.py
+ to compute vectors for 3 sample sentences:

+        Bert vectors for sentences ['First do it', 'then do it right', 'then do it better'] : [[ 0.13186474  0.32404128 -0.82704437 ... -0.3711958  -0.39250174
+          -0.31721866]
+         [ 0.24873531 -0.12334424 -0.38933852 ... -0.44756213 -0.5591355
+          -0.11345179]
+         [ 0.28627345 -0.18580122 -0.30906814 ... -0.2959366  -0.39310536
+           0.07640187]]

-This sets up the stage for our further experiment with Solr.
+The steps so far set up the stage for our further experiment with indexing in the preferred search engine.

 # Dataset
 This is by far the key ingredient of every experiment.
 You want to find an interesting collection of texts, that are suitable for semantic level search.
 Well, maybe all texts are.
-I have chosen a collection of abstracts from DBPedia, that I downloaded from here: https://wiki.dbpedia.org/dbpedia-version-2016-04 and placed into `data/dbpedia` directory in bz2 format.
+I have chosen a collection of abstracts from DBPedia, which I downloaded from here: https://wiki.dbpedia.org/dbpedia-version-2016-04 and placed into `data/dbpedia` directory in bz2 format.
 You don't need to extract this file onto disk: the provided code will read directly from the compressed file.

-# Preprocessing and Indexing: Solr
+# Data preprocessing and Indexing in Solr
-Before running preprocessing / indexing, you need to configure the vector plugin, which allows to index and query the vector data.
+Before running preprocessing / indexing, you need to configure the vector plugin, which allows indexing and querying the vector data.
-You can find the plugin for Solr 8.x here: https://github.com/DmitryKey/solr-vector-scoring
+You can find the plugin for Solr 8.x here: https://github.com/DmitryKey/solr-vector-scoring/releases

 After the plugin's jar has been added, configure it in the solrconfig.xml like so: